-Steven P. Wood is one of Delaware’s most experienced trial lawyers.
-He has litigated hundreds of cases in Delaware’s Superior and Chancery Courts, and in Federal District Court, involving a variety of subject matters, including misappropriation of trade secrets under the Uniform Trade Secrets Act, allegations of Federal civil rights violations, white collar criminal defense, and shareholder appraisal rights.
+Steve Wood is one of Delaware’s most experienced trial lawyers.
+He has litigated hundreds of cases in Delaware’s Superior and Chancery Courts, and in Federal District Court, involving a variety of subject matters, including misappropriation of trade secrets under the Uniform Trade Secrets Act, unjust enrichment, allegations of Federal civil rights violations against cities and counties, white collar criminal defense, and shareholder appraisal rights.
 Steve’s long career at the Delaware Department of Justice (DOJ) and the extensive network he maintains enable him to successfully represent clients facing investigation by the Delaware DOJ and the U.S. Department of Justice.

-During his decades of service as a Deputy Attorney General with the Delaware Department of Justice (DOJ), Steve became the Department’s most senior and experienced trial attorney.
+During his decades of service as a Deputy Attorney General with the Delaware DOJ, Steve became the Department’s most senior and experienced trial attorney.
 He was lead prosecutor in hundreds of jury trials, including dozens of complex homicide investigations and cases, many of which garnered regional or national media coverage.
 In recognition of those achievements, Steve is one of only four prosecutors in the Department’s history that has been honored by placement on its Wall of Excellence.
 He also currently serves as a member of the Delaware Supreme Court Court’s Advisory Committee on the Delaware Uniform Rules of Evidence.